onlyquake/xonotic-wiki/Event-logging.md

 :gamestart:<gametype>_<mapname>:<matchid>
 :gameinfo:mutators:LIST:mutator1:mutator2:...
 ```
-(note that mutators are listed by their cvar name with g_ removed, unless such a cvar is 1 by default - then the mutator is listed with a no_ prefix if the cvar is 0)
+(Note that mutators are listed by their cvar name with g_ removed, unless such a cvar is 1 by default - then the mutator is listed with a no_ prefix if the cvar is 0)
 ```
 :gameinfo:end
 :join:<ID>:<slot>:<ip>:<nickname>